Tongue Ties Explained by a Melbourne Advanced Paediatric Osteopath and Lactation Consultant

 Ankyloglossia, commonly known as tongue tie, is the name given to the condition where the tongue is tethered (or “tied) to the floor of the mouth by an abnormally short, thick or restrictive frenulum.
-The frenulum is the thin piece of connective tissue that is found in the midline under the tongue.
+The lingual frenulum is the thin piece of connective tissue that is found in the midline under the tongue.
 When considered alongside other tied oral tissue, such as upper lip ties and buccal ties, they are commonly grouped together under the term “tethered oral tissues” (or TOTs).

 In medieval times up and through the early 1900s, tongue-ties were released routinely by either a midwife with a sharpened fingernail, or a surgeon using instruments.
 In fact, the instruments necessary to clip a tongue-tie appeared in circumcision trays because both procedures were commonly performed before a newborn was sent home from hospital.